Equal Treatment & True Equality

 We believe we must place talent in all roles, campaigns and projects not just the ones that specify they want disability.

-C Talent is proud to represent artists such as CJ Jones, who has worked on films such as “Baby Driver” (2017) and the “Avatar” franchise, Viktoria Modesta who is a singer-songwriter, performance artist and model, TikTok Influencer Anastasia Pagonis who is a record breaking Paralympic swimmer on Team USA, Marsha Elle who was a Playboy cover model, Kurt Yaeger who is widely recognized for his role as Greg the Peg in “Sons of Anarchy,” Danny Murphy, who starred in “The Parts You Lose” (2019) alongside “Breaking Bad’s” Aaron Paul, Tatiana Lee, who has modeled for brands such as Apple, Target, and Zappos, Danny Woodburn who played Mickey Abbott in the beloved series, “Seinfeld”… And many more!
+C Talent is proud to represent artists such as CJ Jones – who has worked on films such as “Baby Driver” (2017) and the “Avatar” franchise, TikTok Influencer Anastasia Pagonis – who is a record-breaking Paralympic swimmer on Team USA, Marsha Elle – who was a Playboy cover model, Drag Syndrome the world’s first drag troop featuring drag Queens and Kings with Down Syndrome – who has worked with Vogue, RuPaul’s DragCon, and the Royal Opera House.
+In addition, Danny Murphy – who starred in “The Parts You Lose” (2019) alongside “Breaking Bad’s” Aaron Paul, Tatiana Lee – who has modeled for brands such as Apple, Target, and Zappos, Imani Barbarin – otherwise known as ‘Crutches and Spice’… And many more!

-C Talent also provides Access Design and Inclusion Consulting for the entertainment industry.
-The consulting team is made up of intersectional diverse specialists in access, disability, and the industry bringing lived-in experience to the table.
-The work is structured around the four access pillars; cognitive, communication, sensory, and physical.
-C Talent has consulted for LEGO, Virgin Media, Adam&Eve DDB, The National Lottery, NBC, and more.
+C Talent also provides Access, Disability and Inclusion Consulting for the entertainment industry and Fortune 500 companies.
+The consulting team is made up of intersectional diverse specialists in access, disability, and the industry bringing lived experience to the table.
+The work is structured around the four access pillars based on the social model of disability; cognitive, communication, sensory, and physical.
+C Talent has consulted for The LEGO Group, Virgin Media, Adam&Eve DDB, The National Lottery, International Paralympic Committee, NBC, and more.

 To help advance the representation of disabled talent at all stages of production, C Talent has a database of d/Deaf and Disabled talent who work below-the-line such as production coordinators, runners, cinematographers, gaffers, etc.